 Different Types of Thermal Shock Chambers

-1- Two-Zone thermal chambers
+1- Two-zone thermal chamber

 A two-zone thermal shock chamber is the most basic and commonly used configuration.
 It consists of two separate zones: one for heating and one for cooling.
 The test sample is typically moved between these two zones, exposing it to both extreme hot and cold temperatures.
 This type of chamber is ideal for testing products that need to endure rapid thermal transitions between two distinct temperature extremes.